U.S. small business bailout starts Friday. Is the gov't ready?

 Government watchdogs have repeatedly found that the SBA has not done enough over the years to verify that lenders are only working with applicants who can't get credit elsewhere - one of the central pillars of the existing program.

-That's not a requirement of the new program, which is open to all existing employers that have been hurt by the coronavirus.
-What's not clear is how ably the agency can conduct the proper oversight, said William Shear, who investigates the SBA for the Government Accountability Office.
+That is not a requirement of the new program, which is open to all existing employers that have been hurt by the coronavirus.
+What is not clear is how ably the agency can conduct the proper oversight, said William Shear, who investigates the SBA for the Government Accountability Office.

 "What is SBA going to do, if anything, in overseeing these lenders?
 Are they going to be spot-checking some loans?" he said.